openstack/cinder/doc/source/devref/launchpad.rst

 Technical support (Answers)
 ---------------------------

-Cinder uses Launchpad Answers to track Cinder technical support questions.
-The Cinder Answers page is at https://answers.launchpad.net/cinder.
+Cinder no longer uses Launchpad Answers to track Cinder technical support questions.

-Note that `Ask OpenStack`_ (which is not hosted on Launchpad) can also be used for technical support requests.
+Note that `Ask OpenStack`_ (which is not hosted on Launchpad) can be used for technical support requests.

 .. _Launchpad: http://launchpad.net